ruivieira/pmml-zoo/README.md

 Data is simulated by first creating an empirical distribution by interpolating the provided `points`.
 This empirical distribution is then sampled `size` times and that will be the variable data.

+An important note is that all variables are independent (although spurious correlation may occur).

 A complete explanation is provided in the documentation.

 - `size` is the size of the dataset.